video-db/videodb-workshop/README.md

 ### ⏱️ Timeline V2: The Semantic Timeline Agent (Coming Soon)

 Introducing **Semantic Timeline**, a new intelligent editing agent within Director designed to make powerful video editing simple and fast.
-It helps you easily craft videos using various assets—videos, images, audio, text, and captions—each fully customizable with cropping, trimming, volume control, and rich styling.
+It helps you easily craft videos using various assets- videos, images, audio, text, and captions- each fully customizable with cropping, trimming, volume control, and rich styling.

 You can quickly organize your media into structured **Clips** and **Tracks**, add smooth transitions and effects, and build comprehensive timelines effortlessly.